 The Debating Chamber

 The Debating Chamber was designed by Alfred Waterhouse (who was also the architect of the Cambridge Union buildings) and completed 1878.
 Subject to availability, the Debating Chamber may be viewed on weekdays when the Union Library is open, between 9.30 a.m. and 5.00 p.m.
-Check here for opening hours in 2013.
+Check here for opening hours in 2013 and 2014.
 Please enter the main buildings and enquire at Library Reception.
 There is a charge of £1.50 per person for visitors who are not members of the Oxford Union Society.

 Full Union tour

 A tour of the Oxford Union including the Debating Chamber, the Old Library and the other rooms in the main buildings can be provided for groups (maximum group size 25 people).
 A leaflet is available here which gives an indication of what there is to see.
 Tours are available on weekdays when the Union Library is open, between 9.30 a.m. and 5.00 p.m.
-Check here for opening hours in 2013.
+Check here for opening hours in 2013 and 2014.

 The cost of the full Union tour is £3.00 per person for admission to the Old Library and Debating Chamber, plus £15.00 per group for the tour.